bannsec/revenge/README.md

 >>> strlen('hello world')
 11

-# You can specify the arg types if you need to=
+# You can specify the arg types if you need to
 >>> abs = process.memory[':abs']
 >>> abs(types.Int(-12))
 12